 Mark 16:12-17 with the Freer Logion in 16:14

 "There's no religious tradition that uses it as part of Scripture," he said.
-"It's almost like a margin comment that somebody wrote down because they heard it and wanted to remember it, and a scribe worked it in later."
+"It's almost like a margin comment that somebody wrote down because they heard it and wanted to remember it, and the scribe worked it in later."

 He wasn't particularly religious, and he wasn't really attracted to them as sacred texts.
 Freer simply purchased the codex partly because he found it mysterious and beautiful.